 And it was there that Levenston was selected for a job for which he had never trained, but one that he would call the highlight of his war career.

-Until this point, Levenston, a graduate of Vaughan Road Collegiate in Toronto and a jeweller, had seen action in tank battles in North Africa against Rommel, and had served as a senior quartermaster in charge of supplies for all the Canadian troops fighting in northwest Europe from D-Day.
-He’d gained a degree of notoriety for conceiving and opening a giant, free hamburger restaurant for the Canadian troops near Nijmegen.
-He named it The Blue Diamond.
+Until this point, Levenston, a graduate of Vaughan Road Collegiate in Toronto and a jeweller, had seen action in tank battles in North Africa against Rommel.
+Then he had served as a senior quartermaster in charge of supplies for all the Canadian troops fighting in northwest Europe after D-Day.
+He’d gained a degree of notoriety for conceiving and opening a giant, free hamburger restaurant for the Canadian troops near Nijmegen, in Holland.
+He named the cafe The Blue Diamond.

 Watch the video here: